Normann-BPh/Transcription-Optimization/colour/README.md

 These two sets were generated with https://medialab.github.io/iwanthue/.
-The first .json was used for the alpha values, with each
+The first file `colour_code_HitG_v2.json` was used for the alpha values, with each
 TF paired with a fixed colour.
-The second .json contains the colours for the PSites, six in total.
+The second file `colour_code_PSites.json` contains the colours for the PSites, six in total.

 The plots of the predictions used the following hex codes
 - DE_rmsd: #8958d0,